duwcston/Movie-App/README.md

 ---

-## 🎯 Current Focus (July 2025)
+## 🎯 Current Focus (August 2025)

-**Learning Objective**: Building a complete understanding of full-stack TypeScript web development while creating a functional video streaming platform.
+**Learning Objective**: Building a complete understanding of full-stack TypeScript web development with cloud integration while creating a functional video streaming platform.

+**Recent Achievements**:

+-   ✅ Successfully integrated AWS S3 for scalable image uploads and storage
+-   ✅ Implemented presigned URLs for secure image access
+-   ✅ Enhanced admin panel with cloud-based file management

 **Next Steps**:

 1. Complete the user watchlist and favorites feature
 2. Explore data crawling for content aggregation
 3. Add Redis for caching and performance optimization
+4. Implement AI-powered movie recommendations

 _This project represents a journey through modern web development technologies and practices.
 Each feature implemented contributes to a deeper understanding of the MERN stack ecosystem with TypeScript._